 Managing your Brand during a Crisis

-There is no golden rule book for how you should do this, BUT what we have provided you on this blog is a framework which contains many of the best-practice steps that will help you to control the customer perception of your brand during difficult times.
+There is no golden rule book for how you should do this, BUT what we have provided you on this blog is a framework that contains many of the best-practice steps that will help you to control the customer perception of your brand during difficult times.

 Helping companies to Create a Coronavirus Business Contingency Program

 Building a Brand Crisis Framework